 When considering the antique silver flatware services of the 19th and early 20th century, created by makers such as Tiffany & Co. and Gorham, it is often incredible to think that such magnificent utensils had such humble origins.
 The spoon, knife and fork came into the world at different periods of human history and in very different ways, but in their own way, they played a large part in advancing civilization, and often made an important statement about personal wealth and status.

 The oldest eating utensil, after our fingers, is the modest spoon, but there is nothing modest about its role in human development.
-First formed of shells, which were later attached to sticks, the first spoons were used by our earliest ancestors.
+First formed of shells, which were later attached to sticks, the first spoons were used by our earliest ancestors and eventually evolved to become the flatware tool we use today.

 As human beings learned to work with different materials, they fashioned the spoon accordingly, carving them from wood and horn, and eventually working metals like silver and iron into spoon-shaped utensils from the earliest days of metalcraft.
 These first metal implements often wore out very quickly, however, and only gained resilience with the development of copper alloys.